 Upon the expiry of the data retention periods set out below in Part 7 of this Policy, or when a data subject exercises their right to have their personal data erased, personal data shall be deleted, destroyed, or otherwise disposed of as follows:

-- Personal data stored electronically (including any and all backups thereof) shall be deleted;
+- Personal data stored electronically (including any all backups thereof) shall be deleted;

-- Personal data stored in hardcopy form shall be shredded and recycled.
+- Personal data stored in hardcopy form shall be shredded recycled.

-- Different types of personal data, used for different purposes, will necessarily be retained for different periods (and its retention periodically reviewed), as set out below.
+- Different types of personal data, used for different purposes, will necessarily be retained for different periods ( its retention periodically reviewed), as set out below.

-- When establishing and/or reviewing retention periods, the following shall be taken into account:
+- When establishing /or reviewing retention periods, the following shall be taken into account:

 - The type of personal data in question;

-- The purpose(s) for which the data in question is collected, held, and processed;
+- The purpose(s) for which the data in question is collected, held, processed;

-- The Company’s legal basis for collecting, holding, and processing that data;
+- The Company’s legal basis for collecting, holding, processing that data;

 - The Company’s Data Protection Officer is Mr Justin Lynn.

-- The Data Protection Officer shall be responsible for overseeing the implementation of this Policy and for monitoring compliance with this Policy, the Company’s other Data Protection-related policies (including, but not limited to, its Data Protection Policy), and with the GDPR and other applicable data protection legislation.
+- The Data Protection Officer shall be responsible for overseeing the implementation of this Policy for monitoring compliance with this Policy, the Company’s other Data Protection-related policies (including, but not limited to, its Data Protection Policy), with the GDPR other applicable data protection legislation.